ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 |Added Characters|UTF-16LE (Variable Length)|Characters added with length determined from Addition Action|
 |CRC32|4 bytes|CRC32 Check of Unsaved Buffer Chunk|

-The image below shows the Unsaved Buffer Chunk for pasting a block of text.
-This is also similar to typing individual letters.
+The image below shows the Unsaved Buffer Chunk for pasting a block of text signified by an Addition Action of 11 showing 11 characters have been added.
+This is also similar to typing individual letters where you would have an Addition Action of 1.
 ![010 Editor view of Unsaved Buffer Chunk for pasting a block of text](/Images/Pasted%20Text%20Block.png)
-The image below shows the Unsaved Buffer Chunk for deleting a block of text.
-This is also similar to deleting individual letters.
+The image below shows the Unsaved Buffer Chunk for deleting a block of text signified by a Deletion Action of 11 showing 11 characters have been removed.
+This is also similar to deleting individual letters where you would have a Deletion Action of 1.
 ![010 Editor view of Unsaved Buffer Chunk for deleting a block of text](/Images/Deleted%20Text%20Block.png)
-The image below shows the Unsaved Buffer Chunk for overwriting a block of text.
-This is also similar to inserting individual letters.
+The image below shows the Unsaved Buffer Chunk for overwriting a block of text signified by both a Deletion and Addition Action.
+In this case, 4 characters were deleted and 7 were added.
+This is also similar to inserting individual letters where you would have a Deletion and Addition Action of 1.
 ![010 Editor view of Unsaved Buffer Chunk for overwriting a block of text](/Images/Overwrite%20Text.png)

 ### Windowstate